tidalcycles/tidal-doc/docs/reference/samplers.md

 Type: timescalewin :: Pattern Double -> ControlPattern
 ```

-The algorithm used to time-stretch a sample divides our sample in many little parts, modifies them, and put them all together again.
+The algorithm used to time-stretch a sample divides our sample in many little parts, modifies them, and puts them all together again.
 It uses one particular parameter, called `windowSize`, which is the length of each sample part.

 The `windowSize` value is automatically calculated, but we can change it using `timescalewin`.
 The `windowSize` value is multiplied by the number we provide to `timescalewin`.